ds-atrina/PRFAQ-Generator/README.md

-I'll create a comprehensive README.md for your PRFAQ-Generator project based on the codebase structure you've described.

 # PRFAQ-Generator

 A system for generating PR/FAQ documents using AI agents and multiple data sources.
 This tool leverages CrewAI, OpenAI, and various information retrieval mechanisms to create comprehensive PR/FAQ documents based on user inputs.